jmagman/flutter-wiki/Issue-hygiene.md

 Any bug assigned to a month should have a specific dedicated assignee as well.

-Contributors working to address an issue should self-assign the issue to a relevant bucket to indicate to others when you anticipate completing the issue.
-Release milestones are a statement of what we anticipate doing and when, and thus concrete; they are not aspirational, in that simply assigning an issue to a bucket without the commitment of its assignee will not further work on the issue on its own.
+Contributors working to address an issue should self-assign the issue to a relevant milestone to indicate to others when they anticipate completing the issue.
+If the work's completion date is not knowable, e.g. because the scope of the work is unclear, or because the work is being done when the opportunity arises and not at a high priority, then the "No specific schedule" milestone can be used.

+Release milestones are a
+statement of what we anticipate doing and when, and thus concrete; they are not aspirational, in that simply assigning an issue to a bucket without the commitment of its assignee will not further work on the issue on its own.
 (See “Assigning Issues”,